terabaud/lea-codes/src/webgl/textures.md

 - `TEXTURE_WRAP_S` and `TEXTURE_WRAP_T`: this specifies what happens when you specify texture values outside the range `[0..1]`.
 The default is `REPEAT` (tiling).
 Another option is `MIRRORED_REPEAT`. `CLAMP_TO_EDGE` clamps the texture to the edges.
 - `TEXTURE_MIN_FILTER` and `TEXTURE_MAG_FILTER`: options are `LINEAR` (blurry upscaling), and `NEAREST` (pixelated upscaling)

+One limitation of textures is the need to have sizes which are powers of two (64,128,256,...) if you make use of mipmapping or repeated texture wrapping.
+Mipmapping means: the GPU saves smaller versions of your texture down to 2x2.
+Check out the [wikipedia mipmap article](https://en.wikipedia.org/wiki/Mipmap) for a detailed description.

 For more details about texture minification and magnification filtering, see this [wikipedia article](https://en.wikipedia.org/wiki/Texture_filtering).